 - Late Payment Fees.
-An account is considered "LATE" when the required tuition has not been paid in full by the fifth calendar day of a month.
-When an account is late, a late fee will be applied.
-An additional late fee will be assessed to any account that more than one week late.
-We reserve the right to terminate services to families with an account that is more than two weeks late.
-The amount of late fees is determined by location. - Late Pick-Up Fees.
-For each child of yours enrolled at Rayito de Sol, a late pick-up fee will be charged for each day that child is picked up after the operating hours at our center.
+An account is considered "LATE" when the required tuition has not been paid in full by the first calendar day of a month.
+When an account is late, a late fee of \$40 will be applied.
+An additional late fee will be assessed to any account that is more than one week late.
+We reserve the right to terminate services to families with an account that is more than two weeks late. - Late Pick-Up Fees.
+For each child of yours enrolled at Rayito de Sol, a late pickup fee of \$25 will be charged for any late pickup occurring within the first 15 minutes after the operating hours at our center are over, and \$1 per minute thereafter.
 This late pick-up fee does not constitute our agreement to provide after-hours care for your child.
-For more information, see "Late Pick-Up Policy" below.
-The amount of a late pick-up fee will be determined by location. - Field Trips and Special Events.
+For more information, see "Late Pick-Up Policy" below. - Field Trips and Special Events.
 Both pre-school and school-age children may participate in field trips.
 In some cases, these field trips may involve special fees.
-You will be notified in advance of any field trips involving fees.
-In addition, we stage a number of special events each year, and your child's participation in those events will involve an additional charge per event.
-The amount of an additional charge will be determined by location. - Returned Checks.
-In the event a check payment is rejected by a financial institution, we will charge a returned item fee in an amount determined by location.
+You will be notified at least two weeks in advance of any field trips involving fees.
+In addition, we stage a number of special events each year, and your child's participation in those events may involve an additional charge of \$25.
+You will be notified at least two weeks in advance of any special event charges. - Returned Checks.
+In the event a check payment is rejected by a financial institution, we will charge a returned item fee of \$40.
 In the event that two or more check payments are rejected in any 12-month period, we may in our discretion require payment in the form of cashier's check, money order or credit card payment.
 We do not accept cash payments. - Supply Charges.
-When you are enrolling your child at our center, we will provide you with a list of supplies.
-You are responsible for providing those supplies before your child begins receiving childcare.
-If your child is an infant or toddler, you must also provide all changing supplies such as diapers, wipes, wet wipes, and other necessary supplies, including replacements.
-If you do not timely provide required supplies, we will charge you a fee for procuring those supplies in addition to the cost of the supplies themselves.
-The amount of this fee will be determined by location. - Other Charges.
-In some locations, but only where permitted by state law and regulation, we may charge families for other costs we incur.
-Examples may include lunch programs or snacks.
+When you are enrolling your child at our center, you will be responsible for obtaining and providing to us certain supplies for use in the care of your child.
+A list of these supplies, arranged by your child's age, can be found at the back of this handbook under "Required Disclosures Supply List."
+If you do not timely provide the required supplies, we will obtain them ourselves and charge you the actual cost we incur in obtaining those supplies. - Other Charges.
+We may charge families for other costs we incur, but only where permitted by state law and regulations.
 In cases such as these, we will provide families with proper notification and explanations before any additional fees are applied.

-Other kinds of fees or charges may include:

-- Charges for extraordinary damages to our facility itself or any of the contents. - Our requirement to produce copies of documents related to a court order or legal proceeding.
+These other kinds of fees or charges may include: - Charges for extraordinary damages to our facility itself or any facility contents. - Charges relating to our requirement to produce copies of documents related to a court order or legal proceeding.
 In this kind of situation, when permitted we will require all administrative fees related to the processing of the requested documentation be paid to us prior to our release of the documentation).
 Our administrative fees for this kind of activity may vary based on the request, but are required to cover the time, materials, and tools used in the process of completing a request, including a minimum hourly fee of \$75 per hour.

-This fee may be higher, as determined by location. - If subpoended, we will require any of our company's legal fees to be reimbursed by the party initiating the subpoend.
+• If subpoenaed, we will require any of our company's legal fees to be reimbursed by the party initiating the subpoena.